momentchan/particle-system/README.md

   getPositionUniforms(): Record<string, any>;
   getVelocityUniforms(): Record<string, any>;

-  // Override for custom boundaries protected getBoundaryConfig(): BoundaryConfig;
+  // Override for custom boundaries (optional - defaults to 'none') protected getBoundaryConfig(): BoundaryConfig;

   // These are automatically generated (don't override)